 You will need to run Staff and Student surveys, and you may wish to conduct follow up discussions, in order to:

 • Help you to understand the issues as experienced by your staff and students

 • Enable you to demonstrate engagement and consultation within your department

 • Allow you, in future applications, to benchmark progress

-Example student surveys and a template Staff Experience Survey are available from Tanya.
+Example student surveys and a template Staff Experience Survey are available from Fiona.

 Remember that the application is not an article or a grant application and doesn’t need to be too formal.
 It will be important to convey your department’s personality to the panel, as this gives a sense of local culture.

 Be honest about your data and any issues – don’t try to hide these or place the blame elsewhere, but do ensure you have corresponding actions to address any issues you identify.